 Photogrammetry Best Practice

-From the Art Of Photogrammetry – If the photos aren’t good, then it’s going to put a ceiling on the quality of your 3D model, no matter how good the software is.
+If photos aren’t good, then it’s going to be difficult to get real quality in your 3D models, no matter how good the software is.
 The photos should be as clear as possible.
-If you were to zoom in on your aerial photos, are the small features blurry.
-If so try to figure this the reason and your 3D images will improve immensely.
+If you have drone with a zoom camera and you zoom in on your aerial photos, are the small features blurry.
+If so, try to figure out the reason for the blur and your 3D images will improve immensely.

 Eliminate everything standing in the way of maximum sharpness.
 This is where more megapixels actually matters.
 Shooting in RAW definitely helps.

-That requires closing up the aperture, which means you need more light.
-Good lighting will also allow you to lower the ISO which will reduce grain, and it will allow you to have a high shutter speed which reduces motion blur.
+The goal is to have high detail, sharp, and flat imagery which requires closing up the aperture, giving more light.
+Good lighting will also allow you to lower the ISO, which will reduce grain, and it will allow you to have a high shutter speed which also reduces motion blur.

-Give the software only high resolution information.
+Give the 3D photogrammetry software only high resolution information.
 If you are mapping a sculpture or building and don’t need the background, then mask it out.

 If one image is off or not aligning correctly with the images before and after it, then delete this image.
-In many ways, you’re smarter than the software which will be stitching the images together.
-Filtering out bad or off line photos before the software gets to work, will make the 3D photogrammetry software as smooth as possible.
+Humans are still smarter than software, which will be stitching the images together.
+Filtering out bad or off line photos before the software gets to work, will make the work of the 3D photogrammetry software easier giving higher image accuracy.

 If you are new to the world of photography, here is a terrific article with on aerial photography tips.

 Most of the drones highlighted below, are featured in our drone reviews on this website.
 Also check out 7 very affordable drones with autopilot and GPS which are essential technologies for photogrammetry and lidar mapping.

 DJI Photogrammetry Drones